 What We Do: Our Core Values

 The SEAT Center hires program graduates to provide residential and commercial fee-for-service work that delivers community impact at a competitive price.
 We offer a growing branch of social enterprise services that support the academic and workforce development of young adults.
-Each home or building that we service, put’s us one step closer to creating a livable wage job for a young person, helping us to combat poverty, increase employability, and transform a young person’s meaning of community and self.
+Each home or building that we service puts us one step closer to creating livable wage jobs for young people helping us to combat poverty, increase employability, and transform a young person’s meaning of community and self.

 Our ability to transform communities by building relationships and bridging the gap between people and purpose is what makes us unique.
 We believe in the inherent worth and potential of our community members regardless of their socioeconomic circumstances or educational background.
 We provide access to career development and academic support services, including accredited training in Green Construction, Weatherization and Healthcare.
 We educate and empower our youth to recognize their social impact and transformative influence in the mobilization of their community.